Todzhu/my-tools/README.md

 # my-tools
-python little tools use for proteome
+python and R little tools use for proteome